Abbey Road: Medley

 The remainder of side two (with the exception of "Her Majesty") is a 16-minute medley of short songs and song fragments presented as eight tracks.
 Known during the recording sessions as "The Long One", it was recorded over July and August and blended into a suite by McCartney and Martin.
-Some songs were written (and originally recorded in demo form) during sessions for the White Album and Get Back / Let It Be, which later appeared on Anthology 3.
+Some songs were written (and originally recorded in demo form) during sessions for The Beatles and Get Back / Let It Be, which later appeared on Anthology 3.
 While the idea for the medley was McCartney's, Martin claims credit for some structure, adding he "wanted to get John and Paul to think more seriously about their music".

 The first track recorded for the medley was the opening number, "You Never Give Me Your Money".
 McCartney has said the band's dispute over Allen Klein and what McCartney viewed as Klein's empty promises were the inspiration for the song's lyrics.
 However, MacDonald doubts this, given that the backing track, recorded on 6 May at Olympic Studios, predated the worst altercations between Klein and McCartney.
 The track is a suite of varying styles, ranging from a piano-led ballad at the start to arpeggiated guitars at the end.
 Both Harrison and Lennon provided guitar solos, with Lennon playing the solos at the end of the track.

 This song transitions into Lennon's "Sun King" which, like "Because", showcases Lennon, McCartney and Harrison's triple-tracked harmonies.
 Following it are Lennon's "Mean Mr. Mustard" (written during the Beatles' 1968 trip to India) and "Polythene Pam".
 These in turn are followed by four McCartney songs, "She Came In Through the Bathroom Window" (written after a fan entered McCartney's residence via his bathroom window), "Golden Slumbers" (based on Thomas Dekker's 17th-century poem set to new music), "Carry That Weight" (reprising elements from "You Never Give Me Your Money", and featuring chorus vocals from all four Beatles), and closing with "The End".